 A group of clinical researchers — including experts at Cleveland Clinic — recently examined an important question: Could earlier LVAD therapy improve outcomes in patients with advanced heart failure, and do so safely?
 The results of the first-of-its-kind study, called ROADMAP (Risk Assessment and Comparative Effectiveness of Left Ventricular Assist Device [LVAD] and Medical Management), were recently published in the Journal of the American College of Cardiology.

-The study, which included 200 patients from 41 centers across the country, focused on patients with advanced heart failure who had been hospitalized for the condition at least once in the past year and who could walk no more than 300 meters (a little less than ¼ mile) in 6 minutes.
+The study included 200 patients from 41 centers across the country.
+It focused on patients with advanced heart failure who had been hospitalized for the condition at least once in the past year and who could walk no more than 300 meters in 6 minutes.
 About half the patients received an LVAD, and half received optimal medical management (OMM).

 While the patients included in the study met all of the Food & Drug Administration’s (FDA’s) requirements for LVAD implantation, their heart failure was less advanced than patients included in previous studies, with none of them dependent on inotropic drugs.

-“We wanted to know how patients with heart failure who are less ill would do when an LVAD is implanted earlier,” says Randall C. Starling, MD, MPH, FACC FESC, Head of the Section of Heart Failure and Cardiac Transplant Medicine, and the Medical Director of the Kaufman Center for Heart Failure.
+“We wanted to know how patients with heart failure who are less ill would do when an LVAD is implanted earlier,” says Randall C. Starling, MD, MPH.
 “Overall, they did very well, with similar survival rates to the OMM patients at 1 year, and with only a 1 percent risk of dying from the surgery.
 That’s one of the lowest surgical mortality rates in any LVAD study,” he says.
 “The LVAD patients also had better functional outcomes and greater improvements in quality of life and depression than those who were treated medically.”

 The average hospital stay following LVAD implantation was 17 to 18 days.
 “When patients come to us more electively — when they aren’t in the ICU on inotropes or a balloon pump — they get through surgery easier,” Dr. Moazami says.